Claualvarez/fires/README.md

        $ unzip fires-master.zip
        $ cd fires-master

-   2.2 Modify paths to the fires scripts in the fires controller script:
+   2.2 Modify paths to the scripts' directory in the fires controller script:

        path_to_fires='/path/to/fires-master/scripts'